google-deepmind/deepmind-research/density_functional_approximation_dm21/README.md

 [virtual environment](https://docs.python-guide.org/dev/virtualenvs/).

-Note: using PySCF 2.0 (or later) enables substantially more efficient calculation of the load Hartree-Fock features, resulting in a large speed increase.
+Note: using PySCF 2.0 (or later) enables substantially more efficient calculation of the local Hartree-Fock features, resulting in a large speed increase.

 ### Installing directly